+3. Eligibility

-- 3. Eligibility - a.
+- a.
 Applicants for the CJA Panel must be members in good standing of the federal bar of this district. - b.
 Applicants must possess strong litigation skills and demonstrate proficiency with the federal sentencing guidelines, federal sentencing procedures, the Bail Reform Act, the Federal Rules of Criminal Procedure, the Federal Rules of Evidence, and the Local Rules of this court. - c.
-Applicants must, in the twelve months prior to the date of application, attend (in person or by video) training or continuing legal education programs on federal criminal defense as follows:
+Applicants must, in the twelve months prior to the date of application, attend (in person or by video) a minimum of six hours of training or continuing legal education programs on federal criminal defense, at least three hours of which shall be devoted to federal sentencing, subject to the approval of the PSC. - d.
+Applicants must have professional liability insurance in the minimum amount of \$100,000/\$300,000. - e.
+Applicants must demonstrate a commitment to providing high quality representation to those individuals eligible for their services. - f.
+Applicants must have had at least five years criminal law experience (prosecution or defense) and conducted three jury trials (state or federal), two of which must have been criminal. - g.
+If an applicant lacks the proficiency required by Section IX(C)(3)(f) of this Plan, the applicant may apply subject to the condition that, in the event of a trial, an identified CJA Panel member will act as co-counsel until the applicant can satisfy Section IX(C)(3)(f).
+The identified CJA counsel member must sign the application acknowledging this commitment.